ruihukuang/LLM_engineering/week7/readme.md

 ## day 1

 Context
 Quantize a base model to 8-bits and 4-bits when you load it from Hugging face.
-Memeory for a base model is reduced.
+Memory for a base model is reduced.

 Memory for a base model with 8-bits